Lucas-Maced0/Lucas-Maced0/README.md

 # 🖖 Hello there!

-I'm Lucas Macedo, a passionate software developer and tech enthusiast.
+I'm Lucas Macedo.
 I currently work as a Junior Software Developer at Bartofil Distribuidora. </br>

 # 👨‍💻 Expertise:
 I'm a developer in the process of training full-stack development.
 I've been perfecting my knowledge of HTML, CSS, JavaScript, php and SQL database.